tom-howard/com2009/docs/course/assignment2/assessment.md

     ... where `XX` should be replaced with your team number.

+* [ ] Your package **must contain launch files** for each of the assignment tasks (`task1.launch.py`, `task2.launch.py`, etc...), so that we are able to execute your ROS applications properly for each of the tasks.

+    !!! warning
+        You must have **a launch file per task**, and it must be named correctly (as explained in each of the task pages).
+We won't use any other method to launch your ROS nodes during the assessment.

 * [ ] Your package must contain **no build files** (`build/`, `install/`, `logs/`) that would be generated as a result of running `colcon build` from inside your package.

     !!! warning "Remember"